Greg Patent: Early life

 Born in the British Crown Colony of Hong Kong to a Russian father and Iraqi mother, who met and married in Shanghai.
 His mother and grandmother emigrated to Shanghai from Iraq in 1930, as did many Iraqi Jews.
-Patent lived in China until he was the age of eleven years.
+Patent lived in China until he was eleven years of age.

 During World War II, he and his family lived with his grandmother in a one-room apartment.
 She was a baker who often prepared kosher Middle Eastern food.
 Soon after the war in 1950, he and his parents had immigrated to the United States, and traveled by ship to San Francisco.

 At the age of eighteen, Patent had entered into the Pillsbury Bake-Off and won second prize in the junior division.
 However, with his parents' aspirations of him becoming an engineer or scientist, Patent studied and graduated from the University of California, Berkeley with a Ph.D. in Zoology and began a career in academia.